The Journey of Shohei Otani: A Reporter’s 10 Year Soul Notebook

 The first question that troubled Otani

 A certain day in April 2013.
 Seeing him live for the first time, Otani looked confused.
 Well, to be more precise, he let it float.
-A box office interview was held at the front entrance of Kamagaya Stadium after practice.
+A box office interview was held at the front entrance of Kamagaya Stadium following practice.
 Toward the end of the performance, he asked Otani, “Do you want to become a national star like Nagashima-san or Matsui-san in the future?”
 This was the first question I posed to Otani.

 It becomes an excuse.
 This question was given to me in advance by the desk.
-Although it had nothing to do with the content of that day’s practice, I didn’t question whether this was what sports newspaper coverage was all about.
+Although it had nothing to do with the content of that day’s practice, I didn’t question whether this was what sports newspaper coverage was all regarding.
 At the time, there was no connection between Otani and Mr. Nagashima or Mr. Matsui.
 Otani said with a wry smile, “Well, especially…” and tilted his head to the side.

 Looking back, it was a question aimed at a “headline,” typical of a sports newspaper.
 I still reflect on it.
 I’ll probably never forget the indescribably confused look on Otani’s face at that time.